clente/pt-bR/README.md

 > Talvez o pacote tenha sido instalado com uma versão do R mais recente que %s ?

-We also don't translate anything that is a technical term form R like, for example, function names, objects and arguments (usually between quotes).
+We also don't translate anything that is a technical term from R like, for example, function names, objects and arguments (usually between quotes).

 > _'MARGIN' does not match dim(X)_